-Here are a few excerpts from all of my books to whet your appetite.
-Hopefully they will give you a flavour of what lies within each of them.
+Here are a few excerpts from all my books to whet your appetite.
+Hopefully, they’ll give you a flavour of what lies within each of them.

 An excerpt from The Hostile